Leibniz–Newton calculus controversy: Background

-By the time of Newton and Leibniz, European mathematicians had already made a significant contribution to the formation of the ideas of mathematical analysis.
-The Dutchman Simon Stevin (1548–1620), the Italian Luca Valerio (1553–1618), the German Johannes Kepler (1571–1630) were engaged in the development of the ancient "method of exhaustion" for calculating areas and volumes.
-The latter's ideas, apparently, influenced – directly or through Galileo Galilei – the "method of indivisibles" developed by Bonaventura Cavalieri (1598–1647).
+By the time of Newton and Leibniz, European mathematicians had already made significant contributions to the formation of mathematical analysis.
+The Dutchman Simon Stevin (1548–1620), the Italian Luca Valerio (1553–1618), and the German Johannes Kepler (1571–1630) were engaged in developing the ancient "method of exhaustion" for calculating areas and volumes.
+Kepler's ideas apparently influenced—either directly or through Galileo Galilei—the "method of indivisibles" developed by Bonaventura Cavalieri (1598–1647).

-The last years of Leibniz's life, 1710–1716, were embittered by a long controversy with John Keill, Newton, and others, over whether Leibniz had discovered calculus independently of Newton, or whether he had merely invented another notation for ideas that were fundamentally Newton's.
+The last years of Leibniz's life (1710–1716) were embittered by a long controversy with John Keill, Newton, and others over whether Leibniz had discovered calculus independently of Newton, or whether he had merely invented another notation for ideas that were fundamentally Newton's.
 No participant doubted that Newton had already developed his method of fluxions when Leibniz began working on the differential calculus, yet there was seemingly no proof beyond Newton's word.
-He had published a calculation of a tangent with the note: "This is only a special case of a general method whereby I can calculate curves and determine maxima, minima, and centers of gravity."
-How this was done he explained to a pupil a 20 years later, when Leibniz's articles were already well-read.
+Newton had published a calculation of a tangent with the note: "This is only a special case of a general method whereby I can calculate curves and determine maxima, minima, and centers of gravity."
+How this was done he explained to a pupil 20 years later, when Leibniz's articles were already widely read.
 Newton's manuscripts came to light only after his death.

-The infinitesimal calculus can be expressed either in the notation of fluxions or in that of differentials, or, as noted above, it was also expressed by Newton in geometrical form, as in the Principia of 1687.
+The infinitesimal calculus can be expressed either in the notation of fluxions or in that of differentials; alternatively, as noted above, it was also expressed by Newton in geometrical form, as in the Principia of 1687.
 Newton employed fluxions as early as 1666, but did not publish an account of his notation until 1693.
-The earliest use of differentials in Leibniz's notebooks may be traced to 1675.
-He employed this notation in a 1677 letter to Newton.
-The differential notation also appeared in Leibniz's memoir of 1684.
+The earliest use of differentials in Leibniz's notebooks can be traced to 1675.
+He employed this notation in a 1677 letter to Newton, and it also appeared in Leibniz's memoir of 1684.